RithikBanerjee/twaddler/readme.md

 ![Poster](/Twaddle/Assets/Images/readme.png)

-# Twaddler - A chatting application using SignalR
+# Twaddler - Application based on using SignalR
 &emsp;&emsp; Twaddler is real time web application based on SignalR  which allows the user to share messages to all users as well as to individual users privately.
 Its a basic application to demonstrate the power of a real time application. <br />

 #### How to run the project?